cast-org/figuration/docs/layout/grid.md

 Equal-width columns are easliy done by adding any number of `.col-{breakpoint}`s for each breakpoint you need and every column will be the same width.

-For example, here's are two grid layouts that apply to every device and viewport possible.
+For example, here's are some grid layouts that apply to every device and viewport possible.

 <div class="cf-example-row">
 {% example html %}